jolivain/trusted-firmware-a/docs/components/cot-binding.rst

         - root-certificate
                 Usage: Required for the certificate with no parent.
-                       In other words, Certificates which are validated using root of trust public key.
+                       In other words, Manifests which are validated using root of trust public key.

                 Value type: <boolean>